thejasvibr/itsfm/docs/source/index.rst

 * S : Segment according to the frequency modulation.
 Calculates the local rate of frequency modulation over a sound and classifies parts of it as frequency modulated (FM) or constant frequency (CF)

-The package can be

-*Warning : This page is still under construction, and is likely to change fairly regularly like the stairs in Hogwarts.
+*Warning : The docs are constantly under construction, and is likely to change fairly regularly like the stairs in Hogwarts.
-Do not be surprised by dramatic changes.*
+Do not be surprised by dramatic changes, but do come back regularly to see improvements!*

 Let's cut to the chase : some examples *NOW*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~